 In general, when inflation increases, real estate prices also go up.
 So while stocks may be down during times of high inflation, rising home values will help balance out your portfolio so that you’re not losing money as fast as other investments might be losing value during periods of high inflation.

-The U.S. government offers homeowners a variety of deductions, credits, and tax savings to help offset the cost of owning a home.
-The IRS also allows you to deduct property taxes from your taxes each year as well as depreciation on your home’s value over time.
+The government of Canada offers real estate investors a variety of deductions to help offset the cost of owning and managing investment properties.
+The Canada Revenue Agency (CRA) allows you to deduct property taxes when submitting your yearly returns as well as depreciation on your investment property value over time.

 Many investors use these breaks to offset their losses from other investments and make real estate in SFRs more affordable.